 Write to the authors your perspective editor gave you and ask them:

 * What did you like most and least about working with her?
-(Gives them an opening to give something other than glowing praise)
+(Gives them an opening to give something other than glowing praise)6.
+Ask your prospective editors for a sample of their skills

 * Does she communicate clearly about issues in your manuscript?
 (Very important!)